muhme/joomla-branches-tester/README.md

 scripts/xdebug off
 ```

-Used ports are 79xx, for the given example 7953.
+Enabling Xdebug requires at least PHP 8.0.
+Used ports are 79xx, for the given example 7953 (with 3.10 exception using 7910).

 ### IPv6